opensafely-core/opencodelists/codelists/scripts/README.md

  - codelist_name
  - code
  - term (only required if file includes dm+d codelists)
+ - codelist_new_slug (optional; required only when using `--force-slug`)

+The `coding_system` column may be omitted when the config specifies only a single coding system.

 Optionally, a codelist_description field may be provided either to be used verbatim or with a template string specified in the [config](#config).